 Of greater significance, both historically, and to the proposed development, is Vaynol Park, in which the development land lies.
 Vaynol Old Hall was at the centre of the maenol (manor), around which the larger park developed.
 The land was originally owned by the Bishops of Bangor.
-The Old Hall was built in the 16th century by the Williams family, who owned the estate until 1696, when the last Williams died without issue.
+The Old Hall was built in the 16th century, but current renovation work may have revealed that it was constructed on 12th century foundations.
+The present Old Hall was built by the Williams family, who owned the estate until 1696, when the last Williams died without issue.
 After reverting to the Crown the estate was granted to John Smith, a Member of Parliament and Chancellor of the Exchequer.
 Thomas Assheton Smith of South Tedworth inherited the estate from the Smith family, and it later passed to the Duffs, who owned it until 1984, when the house and park were sold (Cadw 1998a, 301).

 Most of the structure of the Old Hall is 16th century, with two later 17th century phases of alteration.
-It remains well preserved because subsequent alterations were minimal, due to the new hall being constructed to the south-west of the old one.
+It remains well preserved because subsequent alterations were minimal, due to a new hall being constructed to the south-west of the old one.
 The New Hall, constructed in the late 18th century, has been continually remodelled throughout its history.
 Within the garden of the Old Hall is a small chapel dedicated to St Mary.
 It has a date stone in its porch with the date of 1596, but this may be an addition, and the chapel could be older.
 This too was replaced by a larger new building in the 19th century.
 The new chapel seems to have been built between 1840 and 1855.
-A large barn was built to the north of the Old Hall by Williams Williams in 1605, but most of the other buildings around the two halls date to the late 19th or early 20th centuries (Cadw 1998a, 301-2).
+A large barn was built to the north of the Old Hall by William Williams in 1605, but most of the other buildings around the two halls date to the late 19th or early 20th centuries (Cadw 1998a, 301-2).

-The small, terraced formal garden associated with the Old Hall is contemporary with the hall's use in the 17th century, if not with its construction in the 16th.
+The small, terraced formal garden associated with the Old Hall is contemporary with the hall's use in the 17th century, if not with its construction in the 16th century.
 The garden is well preserved with many original features surviving.
 The formal gardens round the main house were not laid out until the start of the 20th century; previously there were only lawns (Cadw 1998a, 304).